| Home | 10 Band Equalizer | Basic Equalizer | CW I'der & Pulser | PSK 31 | Distortion Meter | Sound Card Manager |

 Control Panel are set to something other than your sound card.

 Ensure your sound card drivers are up to date and DirectX compatible.
-Install DirectX 8.0 or higher.
-The smallest system that the equalizer has been tested on is a 400 MHz Celeron with 128 Mb.
-You will need to upgrade your memory capacity and/or processor. |
+Install DirectX 8.0 or higher. |

 |